lens-protocol/lens-chain-sdk/README.md

 Run tests tagged with `write`:

 > [!WARNING]
 > These tests requires funds in the account specified within the `.env` file.
+Use one of the [faucets](https://dev-preview.lens.xyz/docs/chain/tools/faucets/lenscan) to get $GRASS tokens.

 ```bash
 pnpm test:write